Originally published: January, 2022

 His re-programmed T-cells were specifically looking for cancer cells to kill.
 Owen would need to wait to find out if it was working.

 Did the CAR T-cells therapy work?

 One month later, Owen and Judith received some exceptional news.
 “At my check-up 30 days after getting my T-cells back, I was almost clear of cancer.
 The scan showed that there was almost nothing left.
 I was gobsmacked,” he says.

 By the three-month mark, Owen says he was as “clean as a whistle.”
 Eighteen months later, there is still no sign of lymphoma.

 For Dr. Kekre, giving patients like Owen new hope for the future is what inspires her.
 “For the first time, I think in a long time, Owen felt that the lymphoma might actually be disappearing.
 He’s had multiple scans since then that show the same thing.
 And so now, I think he’s starting to believe it.
 And I think that’s the reality of why I do this, because patients like him who had no options before, could soon have the option of CAR-T therapy.
 That’s what happened for Owen and that’s what we hope will happen for many more patients,” says Dr. Kekre.

 What’s next for the clinical trial?

-Dr. Kekre and her team are monitoring all patients enrolled in the trial and expect to publish the results sometime in 2022.
+Dr. Kekre and her team are monitoring all patients enrolled in the trial and published preliminary results in June 2022.
 The purpose of the clinical trial is to provide proof to Health Canada this therapy is safe.
 “The reality is that we have a data safety monitoring board, which watches for the safety of the trial, and they’ve had no concerns.
 So, from a safety point of view, we’re very happy with the trial.
 And that’s why we are still open and we’re still able to enroll more patients,” explains Dr. Kekre.